 John Lasseter, Chief Creative Officer of Pixar Animation Studios, Walt Disney Animation Studios, and DisneyToon Studios

 A table provides an interesting example of the thought of each detail relating Pixar’s culture worked with their space.
-Again, from the book Creativity, Inc. A more traditional and good looking table within one conference room emphasized an artificial hierarchy.
+Again, from the book Creativity, Inc. A more traditional and good-looking table within one conference room emphasized an artificial hierarchy.
 With leaders sitting at the head of the table, employees were noticeably intimidated.
-The solution was a round table, modeled in concept after King Arthur.
+The solution was a round table, modeled in the concept after King Arthur.
 This way all who attended meetings were equals.

 A more blended situation combining the best of traditional and open spaces seems to be the solution.
 Consider embracing the company culture and individual needs.
-Find ways for artists to experience privacy and avoid noise.
+Find ways for artists to experience the privacy and avoid noise.
 At the same time, they found ways to encourage teamwork when needed.
 A review system allowed for regular discussion and health constructive criticism.
 Pixar built systems that have opportunities for collaborating rather than relying on the pure serendipity of a seating chart.